YouYueHuang/SelfDrivingCarProjects/README.md

 # SelfDrivingCarProjects
 Project files and directories for self-driving car

 This repository is for Udacity self driving class.
-The projects in this course uses the google tensorflow library.
+The projects in this course uses the matplotlib, opencv, google tensorflow library.
 I have created a python 3.6.1 virtualenv and have installed jupyter and tensorflow there.

 My installation steps are as follows: